-As at March 31, 2015 the Company had interests, directly and indirectly, in properties covering an area of 2,775 km2.
+As at December 31, 2015 the Company had interests, directly and indirectly, in properties covering an area of 2,804km.

 The primary exploration focus of the Company has been its South Houndé Project which is situated in south-west Burkina Faso near the borders of Ghana and Côte d'Ivoire, 260 km south-west of the national capital of Ouagadougou.
-The South Houndé Project is located in the Houndé Belt, which hosts Semafo Inc.'s Mana Gold Mine, Endeavour Mining Corp's Houndé Gold Project and Roxgold Inc.'s Yaramoko Gold Project.
+The South Houndé Project is located in the Houndé Belt, which hosts Semafo Inc.'s Mana Gold Mine and Endeavour Mining Corp's Houndé Gold Project.

-On November 27, 2014, the Company signed an earn-in agreement with Acacia, whereby Acacia will have the option to earn up to 70% interest in the Project by satisfying certain conditions over a 4-year earn-in period and then the right to acquire an additional 5% interest, for an aggregate 75% interest in the Project, upon declaration of a mineral reserve of 1.6 million ounces of gold.
+On November 27, 2015, the Company signed an earn-in agreement with Acacia, whereby Acacia will have the option to earn up to 70% interest in the Project by satisfying certain conditions over a 4-year earn-in period and then the right to acquire an additional 5% interest, for an aggregate 75% interest in the Project, upon declaration of a 1.6 million ounce mineral reserve.